bradhowes/keystrokecountdown/src/articles/console/index.md

 The rest of the changes described here are part of the [blog repository](https://github.com/bradhowes/keystrokecountdown).

-# Forget All of the Above
+# Wait!
+Forget All of the Above

 Thinking about all of this console coloring *finally* brought about a realization that I'm doing it all wrong.
 My blog is supposed to be a _static_ site, with little to no Javascript being run on the client.
-So why do I have a customize Javascript routine just to render console output?
-We should be able to do it all from within Metalsmith.
+So why do I have a customized Javascript routine just to render console output?
+I should be able to do it all from within Metalsmith.

 First, I refactored my [build.js](https://github.com/bradhowes/keystrokecountdown/blob/master/build.js) script